Juan Pablo Gómez

-Juan Pablo Gómez Vidal (born 11 May 1991), is an Argentine footballer who plays as a right-back for Chilean Primera División club Deportes Iquique.
+Juan Pablo Gómez Vidal (born 11 May 1991), is an Argentine naturalized Chilean footballer who plays as a right-back for Curicó Unido.

 Club career

 In November 2022, Gómez joined Universidad de Chile for the 2023 season.
 He switched to Deportes Iquique for the 2025 season.

+In March 2026, Gómez returned to Curicó Unido after his stint in 2022.

 International career

 In 2010, he took part of Argentina squad at under-20 level.

 Personal life

 Born in Buenos Aires, Argentina, Gómez came to Chile at the age of 5 and after naturalized Chilean.